 A non-DMG STA shall not allow the space between PPDU[+SigExt]s that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than ± 10% × (aSlotTime – aAirPropagationTime) for the PHY in use.
 A DMG STA shall not allow the space between PPDUs that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).

-SIFS is the shortest of the IFSs between transmissions from different STAs.
-SIFS shall be used when STAs have seized the medium and need to keep it for the duration of the frame exchange sequence to be performed.
-Using the smallest gap between transmissions within the frame exchange sequence prevents other STAs, which are required to wait for the medium to be idle for a longer gap, from attempting to use the medium, thus giving priority to completion of the frame exchange sequence in progress.

 …

 A DMG STA that transmits a PPDU containing at least one individually addressed MPDU shall set the TXVECTOR parameter TURNAROUND to 1 if the STA is required to listen for an incoming PPDU immediately following the transmission of the PPDU; otherwise, the STA shall set the TXVECTOR parameter TURNAROUND to 0.
 The STA shall set the TXVECTOR parameter TURNAROUND to 0 when it transmits an RTS frame.

+An HE STA that transmits an HE TB PPDU a SIFS after the end of a received PPDU follows the procedure in 26.5.2.3 (Non-AP STA behavior for UL MU operation).

 10.23.2.3 EDCA TXOPs